twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 > For those curious why one might use Google Forms instead of a database from the get-go: Without customers and getting product feedback, we can't guarantee that people will want what we're building.

 # Build exactly what you need
-"Build exactly what you need and nothing more" is how I frame this in my head (also sometimes [YAGNI][] or [JIT][] design).
+"Build exactly what you need and nothing more" is how I frame this in my head (also sometimes [YAGNI][] or [JIT][]).

 [YAGNI]: https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it
 [JIT]: https://en.wikipedia.org/wiki/Just-in-time_compilation

 When we try to predict what we'll need for the future, we almost always get it wrong.
-And thus, we do a lot of extra work (both building and maintenance) for little gain.
+And thus we do a lot of extra work (both building and maintenance) for little gain.

-TODO: Really drive home point of how many ways this can rear its head:
-- Excessive services
+This can come up in many ways:
+- Excessive services (e.g. API + web app + admin tools -- when 1 monolith would have sufficed)
+  - High maintenance costs for: Concurrent feature development and deployment, reading/writing additional API calls
+- Anticipating a feature that's not yet being built
+  - Following this rule doesn't mean writing yourself into a corner, building with openness in mind should always be followed
+  - Exception to the rule: Can be ignored if feature is next in the queue
 - Optimizing for different model relationships
 - Prob more points, though can't quite think of them...

+There are numerous "exceptions to the rule" for these (e.g. "anticipating" one, if confi

 Example ([SilviaTerra][]): Property one-to-many